Project 1882

 Chickens

-More chickens are bred and killed for their meat than any other species of land animals.
-The growth-oriented breeding has led to chickens growing so fast it hurts them.
+Chickens in industrial chicken farming are bred and killed in higher numbers than any other land animals.
+Fast-growing chickens, also known as broiler chickens or "frankenchickens", suffer due to growth-focused breeding that leads to pain, poor health, and shortened lifespans.
 It doesn’t have to be this way.
 Project 1882 is working actively to ensure better conditions for chickens and to reduce the killing.

 This is what Project 1882 is doing for the chickens: